remyahk12/threat-hunting-scenario--bruteforce-attack/README.md

 - [📝 Lab Summary](#lab-summary)
 - [outcome learnes](#outcome-learned)

-# Scenario Context
+# Scenario

-As a security analyst for a large financial services organisation relying heavily on Microsoft Azure services, I observed multiple failed login attempts, particularly targeting privileged accounts during off-hours.
-This raises concerns about a brute-force attack or a credential-stuffing campaign.
+As a Security Analyst at a pharmaceutical company, I discovered that several critical infrastructure devices hosted on Microsoft Azure were experiencing multiple failed logon attempts.

-My goal is to investigate, detect, and mitigate this potential threat in compliance with **NIST 800-61** guidelines.
+My objective was to investigate, detect, and mitigate the incident in alignment with the **NIST SP 800-61** guidelines for incident handling

 <a name="platforms-and-tools"></a>
 # 🛠️ Platforms and Tools